bhavyaab/wheatlessinv2/README.md

 Required Data:
 business id

-Authorization Header
+Authorization Header:
-Bearer <response token from signin>
-it will be returned in JSON format once a user's token is verified.
-The response will contain a compleate business information as it was provided.
+Bearer <response token from signin> will be returned in JSON format once a user's token is verified.
+The response will contain the business information that was originally provided.

 Example request: